1st Maine Cavalry Regiment: Chantilly

-Making a wide flanking march, Jackson hoped to cut off the Union retreat from Bull Run.
-On September 1, beyond Chantilly Plantation on the Little River Turnpike near Ox Hill, Jackson sent his divisions against two Union divisions under Maj.
+After the Second Bull Run, the ANV, remained extremely quiet, but Lee sent Jackson on a wide flanking march, hoping to cut off the Pope's retreat.
+On September 1, beyond Chantilly Plantation on the Little River Turnpike near Ox Hill, Jackson was stopped by two U.S. divisions under Maj.
 Gens.
-Philip Kearny and Isaac Stevens.
-Confederate attacks were stopped by fierce fighting during a severe thunderstorm.
-Union generals Stevens and Kearny were both killed.

-The 1st Maine remained on picket south of the action at Chantilly until early evening.
-The regiment received orders to move back to Fairfax Court House and join Reno's· 2nd Division of Burnside's IX Corps.
+Philip Kearny and Isaac Stevens who both lost their lives in the acion.
+The 1st Maine remained on picket south of the action at Chantilly until early evening when it was ordered back to Fairfax Court House to join Reno's·2nd Division of Burnside's IX Corps.
 Recognizing that his army was still in danger at Fairfax Courthouse, Pope ordered the retreat to continue to Washington.

 On Tuesday, September 2, the 1st Maine moved toward Alexandria, three or four miles, and stood provost duty, stopping stragglers until 15:00, when the retreat to Washington resumed.
 The troopers camped in a peach orchard, three miles out of Alexandria.
 From there they scouted up and back on the south side of the Potomac.

-The campaign of Pope was over, and McClellan took command of all US Army forces near Washington September 2.
+During this campaign, barely a month long, the men had seen hard, continuous service, and on their arrival at Alexandria were well worn out and somewhat discouraged at the lack of satisfactory results from all their hardships, fighting, sufferings and loss of life.
+Without tents since the August 6, they had lived mostly on green corn cooked when time allowed, having very little hard tack or other issued rations of any sort.
+The heat, dust, hunger, and thirst wore on them and the saddles had not been off their horses for more than two hours over the last fifteen days.

+At night, formed in line of battle, they had dismounted and lain down in front of their horses, with the bridle thrown over the arm, or the halter attached to some part of the body.
+Morale also took a further hit when the regimental band's mustered out service as a needless and costly luxury, and went home, much to the sorrow of the members of the regiment.
+Men and horses were well worn out, but amidst all their tribulations, they kept faith in the eventual triumph of their cause.